 Today, prospective students can look to vocational education programs to gain practical experience and acquire the skills needed for jobs across in-demand fields.

 10. Growth Industries

 According to the U.S. Bureau of Labor Statistics, many of the fastest-growing occupations are in fields served by vocational education.

 The COVID-19 pandemic has also helped demonstrate a need for skilled workers in fundamental infrastructure and service positions, including healthcare, electrical, construction, and automotive repair.
 Demand continues to rise as employers struggle to fill positions across the technical, healthcare, and manufacturing industries.

 Well-trained, experienced employees in such industries are critical for the country’s economic growth.
 Vocational programs are the best way to introduce them to the workforce.

-Employers can be confident in their new employees’ technical and soft skills when hiring vocational graduates, simplifying the onboarding and training process.
+Thus, employers can be confident in their new employees’ technical and soft skills when hiring vocational graduates, simplifying the onboarding and training process.
 Often, graduates will have already obtained professional licenses and certificates.
-They also possess previous hands-on work experience in the industry.
-That kind of background helps decrease the learning curve and increases job satisfaction.

 Students who fully complete their program and any required certifications reap the greatest benefits in employability and wages, both short and long term.